mike-uffelman/art-prints/README.md

 <details>
 <summary style="font-weight: bold">Responsive Design</summary>
 <fieldset style="margin: 15px">
 A responsive design is an essential feature in any modern web application and greatly improves the user experience.
-A good responsive design is intuitive and helps the user interactive with the application to achieve their purpose for visiting the website or using the application.
-This application is designed to work on a mobile, tablet, or desktop screensize.
+A good responsive design is intuitive and helps the user interact with the application to achieve their purpose for using the application.
+This application is designed to work on a mobile, tablet, or desktop screensizes.
 </fieldset>
 </details>

 <details>
 <summary style="font-weight: bold">Pagination</summary>
 <fieldset style="margin: 15px">
 Anytime a user will be browsing a large listing of items, it's always a good idea to implement pagination.
-Doing so breaks down the information in a structured way providing a more meaningful and easily digestible user experience.
+Doing so breaks down the information in a structured way, thus providing a more meaningful and easily digestible user experience.

 <br/>

-Pagination is implemented in two components of the application, the first in the results component, where the user can click 'Load More' to show more search results, as there are rate limits on the API this was kept to a button with limited results as opposed to an infinite scroll that may eat up the rate limit.
-The other component that features pagination is in the product reviews, where if there are more reviews than fits the page limit, the pagination will display at the bottom of the reviews as a numbered list of pages with forward and back arrows.
+Pagination is implemented in two components of the application, the first in the results component, where the user can click the 'Load More' button to show more search results.
+The other component that features pagination is in the product reviews, where if there are more reviews than fits the page limit, the pagination will display at the bottom of the reviews as a numbered list of pages with forward and back arrows for navigation.

 <div align='center'>